panoptesDev/Safecoin/docs/src/developing/on-chain-programs/developing-c.md

 First setup the environment:

 - Install the latest Rust stable from https://rustup.rs
-- Install the latest Safecoin command-line tools from https://docs.solana.com/cli/install-solana-cli-tools
+- Install the latest Panoptis command-line tools from https://docs.solana.com/cli/install-solana-cli-tools

 Then build using make: